Common hyperlink problems

 If hyperlinks look like Figure 5 above, then you are seeing the field code instead of the field result.
 You can select or click in the field code and press Shift+F9 to toggle the display of that single field or press Alt+F9 to toggle all the fields in the document or clear the “Field codes” check box on the View tab of Tools | Options.

 If a hyperlink, despite looking like a hyperlink, doesn’t do anything when you click on it, there are three possible causes:

 This usually means that the display text of the hyperlink doesn’t agree with the underlying link.
-As noted above, Word 2002 and 2003 make it easier to edit the display text of a hyperlink; you can do this directly in the document because, by default, clicking on or in the hyperlink doesn’t send you haring off across the Internet to the referenced URL.
+As noted above, current Word versions make it easier to edit the display text of a hyperlink; you can do this directly in the document because, by default, clicking on or in the hyperlink doesn’t send you haring off across the Internet to the referenced URL.

 But changing the display text doesn’t actually change the hyperlink, just the text that is displayed.
 This may be obvious to you if the display text is different from the underlying URL, but if they are the same, it may not occur to you.
 In order to change the target of the link, you need to change the HYPERLINK field code as well.
 You can do this either through the Edit Hyperlink dialog or directly.